Exploring Efficient-Tuned Learning Audio Representation Method from BriVL: Abstract

 \section{Abstract}

-Recently, researchers have gradually realized that in some cases, the self-supervised pre-training on large-scale Internet data is better than that of high-quality/manually labeled data sets, and multimodal/large models are better than single or bimodal/small models.
-In this paper, we propose a robust audio representation learning method WavBriVL based on Bridging-Vision-and-Language \cite{fei2022towards} (BriVL).
-WavBriVL projects audio, image and text into a shared embedded space, so that multi-modal applications can be realized.
-We demonstrate the qualitative evaluation of the image generated from WavBriVL as a shared embedded space, with the main purposes of this paper: (1) Learning the correlation between audio and image; (2) Explore a new way of image generation, that is, use audio to generate pictures.
-Experimental results show that this method can effectively generate appropriate images from audio.
+Recently, there has been an increase in the popularity of multimodal approaches in audio-related tasks, which involve using not only the audible modality but also textual or visual modalities in combination with sound.
+In this paper, we propose a robust audio representation learning method WavBriVL based on Bridging-Vision-and-Language (BriVL).
+It projects audio, image and text into a shared embedded space, so that multi-modal applications can be realized.
+We tested it on some downstream tasks and presented the images rearranged by our method and evaluated them qualitatively and quantitatively.
+The main purpose of this article is to: (1) Explore new correlation representations between audio and images; (2) Explore a new way to generate images using audio.
+The experimental results show that this method can effectively do a match on the audio image.